evanoshea21/evanoshea21/README.md

 ### <div align="center">Greetings!
 I'm Evan, a full-time full-stack software engineer with a drive to compete and innovate.

-My background in business and marketing has offered me the experience to create synergistic chemistry in **team settings**.
+My background in business and marketing has offered me the experience to foster synergistic chemistry in **team settings**.
 This, paired with my technical ability in full-stack environments, has left me excited and poised that I can effectively execute any app I set my mind to.

 My speciality is in React for the front end, Node and MySql for the backend, and AWS for deployment.
 But I have extensive experience with many more technologies listed below.